fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 ment,” change F to O, and add “Thanks for running the tests” to the header.
 We’ll use the --nice option to turn the behavior on.

-To keep the behavior changes separate from the discussion of plugin mechanics, we’ll make our changes in conftest.py before turning it into a dis- tributable plugin.
-You don’t have to start plugins this way.
-But frequently, changes you only intended to use on one project will become useful enough to share and grow into a plugin.
-Therefore, we’ll start by adding functionality to a conftest.py file, then, after we get things working in conftest.py, we’ll move the code to a package.

 Let’s go back to the Tasks project.
 In Expecting Exceptions, we wrote some tests that made sure exceptions were raised if someone called an